Windows 10 upgrade accessibility upgrade offer expired on December 31, 2017.

 Both methods will open the so-called Quick Link Menu where you will find a direct link to the Control Panel along with direct links to other PC configuration tools including Command Prompt, System, Programs and Features and the Device Manager.

 Note: If you have a third-party start menu program installed right-clicking the Start Button may not work.
 Use the hot keys - Windows+X

 In Windows 10 privacy has become a most talked-about issue because of the inquisitiveness of Cortana and also because of the default privacy settings.
-If you value your privacy and do not wish for Windows to always send your location and some of your personal info back to Microsoft you may wish to change some of the settings.
+If you value your privacy and do not wish for Windows to always send your location and some of your telemetry info back to Microsoft you may wish to change some of the settings.